Particle-Network/custom-wallet-entry/README.md

     }, []);

-    // Place the iframe in your UI components
+    // Place the iframe in your UI components return isModalOpen ? (
         <iframe
             id="particle-auth-core-iframe-wallet"
             className="w-96"
             style={{ height: '40rem' }}
             src={walletUrl}
         />
+    ) : (
+        <button onClick={generateWalletUrl}>Open Wallet</button>
+    );
     ```

-    > Note that the iframe ID must be 'particle-auth-core-iframe-wallet'.
+    > Note: The iframe ID must be `particle-auth-core-iframe-wallet`.

-    You will also need to update the `particle-pwe-btn` class to hide the original Particle button
+    To hide the original Particle button, update the `particle-pwe-btn` class in your `global.css`:

     ```css
     .particle-pwe-btn {
         display: none;
     }
     ```

+This approach provides greater flexibility and control over the wallet's behavior and appearance, allowing you to seamlessly integrate it into your application's UI.